A Mindfulness App for Daily Prompts That Stay Light

 A reflective mindfulness prompt asks you to notice present experience, while a generic motivational quote only gives you a thought to agree with.
 That difference matters.

 A one-line journal note can capture mood, body sensation, trigger, or the next helpful action.
-For example: “Tight jaw after the call, taking three breaths before replying.”
+For example: “Fluttering stomach after the call; taking a Three-Breath Reset before I choose the next step.”
 Over a week, those notes may show patterns you would otherwise miss.
 If writing helps you slow down, a mindfulness app with journal prompts can make daily prompts more useful.

 Best for